 - It is best to eat smaller, more frequent meals, to optimize sugar metabolism.
 Overall your body will process foods faster than when you are not pregnant, so you will hit less sugar low points if you eat a snack or complete meal up to 5 times a day

 - Caloric intake increases while you are pregnant to accommodate the work your body is doing throughout the day and night.
 Usually, you will be asked to add 500 calories a day to your diet.
-If you are over weight, recommendations for caloric intake will vary.
+If you are overweight, recommendations for caloric intake will vary.

-- In any given day during your pregnancy try to enjoy on average, 3 servings of diary products, 3-4 servings each of fruits and vegetables, 5-6 servings of proteins and 5 servings of carbohydrates.
+- In any given day during your pregnancy try to enjoy on average, 3 servings of dairy products, 3-4 servings each of fruits and vegetables, 5-6 servings of proteins and 5 servings of carbohydrates.

 Average Weight Gain in Pregnancy